CynieC/Analysis_of_World_Population/README.md

-Some of the questions that will be answered from teh dataset include:
+Some of the questions that will be answered from the dataset include:
-a) What is the highst and lowest population sizes in the year 2022?
+a) What is the highest and lowest population sizes in the year 2022?
 b) What countries have a total population that is greater than the average population in 2020?
 c) What countries were the most densely populated in 2022?